Jakubach/pilz_ros_docker/README.md

-# Configuration of ROS2 (GUI) inside Docker with VSCode
+# Configuration of ROS (GUI) inside Docker with VSCode

 ## Installation